-Mehane hydrates - a.k.a. methane clathrates - are an important part of global methane storage (see)
+Mehane hydrates - a.k.a. methane clathrates - are an important factor in total global methane levels (see)

-Allthough the science behind the storage and release mechanisms are well understood, at present the quantity of naturally stored methane hydrate workdwide is unknown.
+Although the science behind the storage and release mechanisms is well understood, at present the quantity of naturally stored methane hydrate worldwide is unknown.
 With expert estimates varying by a factor of more than 30 times.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !

 Or, if you'd like to become a regular contributor . . . request a login password.
 Registered users can edit the entire content of the site, and also create new pages.